Team2168/Intro-To-Java-Lessons/README.md

 # Intro to Java
 FRC Team 2168's Java lessons were initally created by Kevin Harrilal in 2014.
-They were adapted by select members of the programming subteam, including myself, in 2020.
+They were adapted by select members of the programming subteam, including (myself)[https://github.com/CierraO], in 2020.

 The lesson reviews and labs were created by me throughout the past few years.